-Mediation and dispute clause (a clause is often added to ensure that, should a dispute between the homeowner and their agent arise, they will use an impartial third party to help mediate the disagreement)
+Mediation and dispute clause (a clause often added to ensure that, should a dispute between the homeowner and their agent arise, they will use an impartial third party to help mediate the disagreement)

 The Three Types of Listing Agreements

-An exclusive right-to-sell agreement guarantees that the agent you’ve hired has the right to exclusively market and list the house and earn a commission on the sale.
-This is the most common type of agreement since it ensures an actual profit for the agent—even if another agent leads to a buyer, the broker who the seller is contracted with will receive their commission either way.
+An exclusive right-to-sell agreement guarantees that the agent you've hired has the right to exclusively market and list the house and earn a commission on the sale.
+This is the most common type of agreement since it ensures an actual profit for the agent—even if another agent leads to a buyer, the broker that the seller contracted with will receive their commission either way.

 Exclusive agency listing